|

 Ghost Signs

-I like nothing more than to appreciate those professional
+I like nothing more than to appreciate professional

-works of art that have been left over from post war London.
-Like this Ghost Signs
+works of art that have been left over from bygone ages.
+This Ghost Sign

-advertisement from the Hovis days when a bread shop existed here in Islington’s Camden Passage.
-Today the bakery shop has given way to a trendy art gallery although the sign writer of those bygone days has left his mark well and truly on the brickwork displayed above the Tadema Gallery.
-Even a couple of extractors and some parallel wood battens cannot displace this time capsule of a masterpiece.
+advertising the Hovis brand, when a bread shop existed in this building in Islington’s Camden Passage.
+Today the bakery shop has given way to a trendy art gallery, although the sign writer of those times has left his mark well and truly on the brickwork, displayed above the Tadema Gallery.
+Even a couple of extractors along with some parallel wood battens cannot disguise this time capsule of a masterpiece.

 This old chemist ghost sign has two for the price of one, as the sign above is an even older sign.